Christianity and the Covid-19 Pandemic

 God, plagues and pestilence – what history can teach us about living through a pandemic

-With the impending roll-out of the Covid-19 vaccines there have been legitimate ethical concerns regarding their manufacture.
+With the roll-out of the Covid-19 vaccines there have been legitimate ethical concerns regarding their manufacture.
 In particular some vaccines are produced using cells derived from an aborted foetus.
 For many Christians this poses an issue of conscience.
 Three Christian leaders in Australia outlined their concerns in a letter to Prime Minister, Scott Morrison.

 This article is informative regarding the manufacture and testing of a number of vaccines by which you can make an informed decision.